pbaker2018/BorisBikes/README.md

 # Boris Bikes

 ## What does it do?
-A replica of London's Boris bikes.
+A replica of London's Boris Bikes.
 A person should be able to:
 - return a used bike to a docking station
 - release a working bike from a docking station